Back

 Conclusion

-The t.obj() function represents a significant step forward in making gt-next more versatile for both greenfield and brownfield applications.
-By enabling developers to work with dictionary subtrees directly, we're removing a major friction point in internationalising existing applications.
+The t.obj() function represents a significant step forward in making gt-next more versatile for both green field and brown field applications.
+By enabling developers to work directly with dictionary subtrees, we're removing a major source of friction in internationalising existing applications.

 This enhancement brings gt-next closer to the developer experience that teams expect from modern i18n libraries, making it easier to iterate over translated content and build more dynamic, maintainable internationalised applications.